 If you listen to social media trends these days, you would probably say no, rice isn’t good for you at all.
 Rice is high in carbs and doesn’t contain all that many nutrients, just like pasta.

 Yet, rice has some surprising benefits too.
-Even white rice might be better than you expect.
+Even white rice and rice noodles might be better than you expect.

 Is Rice Good For Your Health?